wbabik/Practical_computing/Class_6/Class_6.md

 To make this task possible you need to add to your scripts two types of constructs:  loops and conditionals.

 **A loop** is a powerful programming tool that enables you to execute a set of commands repeatedly.
-**A conditional statement** enable you to control the flow of commands.
+**A conditional statement** enables you to control the flow of commands.
 In other words, you can use them to create branches and execute different commands on objects fulfilling (or not) some condition.

 ***